pydanny/pydanny-v2/_posts/posts2021/2021-03-01-git-cheatsheet.md

 ---
 date: "2021-03-01T23:45:00.00Z"
 published: true
-description: My list of simple and complex git tasks.
+description: My list of simple and complex git commands and operations.
 slug: git-cheatsheet
 tags:
   - git
   - cheatsheet
 time_to_read: 5
-title: git-cheatsheet
+title: Git Cheatsheet
 type: post
 ---

-# Git Cheatsheet

-Anything with an asterisk (`*`) can be done with [GitHub Desktop](https://desktop.github.com/).
-I use a mix of both command-line and desktop, keeping both fresh in my mind.
+I use a mix of both command-line and [GitHub Desktop](https://desktop.github.com/), keeping both fresh in my mind.
 I don't want to go entirely desktop because there are times (ssh-ing for example) when I have to use the command-line.

+Note: Anything with an asterisk (`*`) can be done with [GitHub Desktop](https://desktop.github.com/).

-## Creating a new branch*
+# Creating a new branch*

 Work in the smallest, most atomic feature branches possible.
 It's easier for people to review smaller things, meaning you will move faster.